2012 El Modena High School Cross Country Information

 As a runner, you will be expending a lot of energy.
 To replace that energy, you need to eat.
 It is not only important to pay attention to what you eat, but also how much you eat.
 If you are eating the wrong food or not enough food, your body will not be able to perform at its top level.
 On top of eating, you need to hydrate, before and after working out.

 Shoes are the most important item for a distance runner.
-The wrong shoe or a worn-down shoe can lead to injuries which can lead to costly medical bills.
-If you are going to do cross country and distance track you need at least two pairs a year I recommend that you have three pairs a year (June-September, October-January, February-May).
-Running shoes are different than gym/workout or tennis shoes.
+The wrong shoe or a worn-down shoe can lead to injuries.
+If you are going to do cross country and distance track you need at least two pairs a year.
+I recommend that you have three pairs a year (June-September, October-January, February-May).
+Running shoes are different from gym/workout or tennis shoes.
 I recommend if it is your first time getting running shoes you should go to Snails Pace (1040 E Imperial Hwy, Brea, CA) because they will help you pick the right shoe for your running style.
 After that you can try to find the same shoe at your local store or online.
 Another store you can visit is Road Runner (1835 Newport Blvd, Ste A-101, Costa Mesa, CA).

 The El Modena Cross Country Team singlet will be provided to all athletes before the first competition.
 This uniform will be the responsibility of the runner until the end of the season at which time it will be returned in the same condition that it was received.
 Failure to return the uniform will result in the athlete being charged for replacement ($50).